 I didn’t understand it back in 2005, and I still don’t.

-Initially positioned to reflect the resentment I’ve long held toward it for ‘taking Res away from me’, it now stays down here because I’ve played the HD remaster and I flat out don’t like it!
-Leon was amusing but it all feels so clunky and brown.
+Initially positioned lower down this list to reflect the resentment I’ve long held toward it for “taking RE away from me”, it now stays down here because I’ve played the HD remaster and I flat out don’t like it!
+Leon was amusing but it’s all so…clunky.
+And brown.

 There’s no denying the series needed freshening up post Racoon City, and RE4 did feature many panic inducing situations as I climbed up onto rooftops and fumbled for headshots.
 It may have lost the pre-rendered backgrounds, but it was a far more modern game in looks and controls.

-I still struggle to understand that the RE remake and RE0 arrived only six years after the original Resident Evil.
+That RE1 and RE0 arrived only six years after the original still baffles me.

 The prerendered backgrounds always looked great, but the GC titles, and they’re subsequent HD treatment, are beauties.
 Animated flourishes and extra detail on the character models add to the atmosphere and really bring you in.